Find Affordable College Courses

 $15,804 Average Tuition & Fees

-A rank of #2 on this year’s list means Rutgers University - New Brunswick is a great value for civil engineering students.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
+It ranked #2 on our 2023 Best Value Civil Engineering Schools in New Jersey list.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Rutgers New Brunswick are $15,804 per year.
+The average tuition and fees for an in-state undergraduate at Rutgers New Brunswick are $15,804 a year.
 On average, civil eng graduates from Rutgers New Brunswick take out $27,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $205, based on a 10-year repayment plan.

 Full Civil Engineering at Rutgers University - New Brunswick Report